Switching between Office 365 for Business, Office Insider and Office Insider Fast without re-installing

 Should it be easy to switch Office Insider Fast for Business?

-On the other hand, it could also be that Microsoft wants to discourage business users to switch to the Office Insider Fast branch themselves as there are various deployment methods available for a company to control which release channel they are in, including the Office Insider Fast release channel.
+On the other hand, it could also be that Microsoft wants to discourage business users to switch to the Office Insider Fast branch themselves as there are various deployment methods available for a company to control which release channel they or specific users are in, including the Office Insider Fast release channel.

-Being able to switch yourself is of course much more convenient when are the one that needs to test the release channels for your company or when you want to check whether a certain issue has been resolved in a later release.
+Being able to switch yourself is of course much more convenient when you are the one that needs to test the release channels for your company or when you want to check whether a certain issue has been resolved in a later release.

 Note: The methods described above can also be used to quickly switch over a certain user when you want to deploy a certain fix that he or she really needs but is not yet available in your default/corporate release channel.